edgeimpulse/example-transform-flux-pro-images/README.md

     ?
 Choose a type of block: Transformation block
     ?
 Choose an option: Create a new block
     ?
-Enter the name of your block: Custom DALL-E Image Generator ?
-Enter the description of your block: Use the DALL-E API to generate new images.
+Enter the name of your block: Custom Flux-pro Image Generator ?
+Enter the description of your block: Use the Replicate API to generate new images from Flux-pro.
     ?
 What type of data does this block operate on?
 Standalone (runs the container, but no files / data items passed in) ?
-Which buckets do you want to mount into this block (will be mounted under /mnt/s3fs/BUCKET_NAME, you can change these mount points in the St udio)?
+Which buckets do you want to mount into this block (will be mounted under /mnt/s3fs/BUCKET_NAME, you can change these mount points in the Studio)?
     ?
 Would you like to download and load the example repository? no
     ```